QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 <details class="details-n">
 <summary>Check if a pattern is inside a file</summary>

 You can "grep" to see if a pattern is inside a file.
-There are no fancy options like "grep" <small>(case insensitive, multiple lines...)</small>.
+There are no fancy options like "grep" <small>(case-insensitive, multiple lines...)</small>.

 ```xml!
 <ind:pattern operation="pattern match">some_line_here</ind:pattern>
 <ind:pattern operation="pattern match">^some_regex_here$</ind:pattern>
 ```

-Then, you assert what result you expect
+Then, you assert the result you expect:

 ```xml!
 <ind:instance datatype="int">1</ind:instance>